IBM/storage-protect-galaxy/snap-protect/storage-scale/Readme.md

 File system usage information can be displayed using the script [isnap-fscap.sh](isnap-fscap.sh).
 The script can be executed by any user who has permissions to execute it.
 When not executed by the instance user, then the command line parameter `-i instance-name` must be provided.

-The `isnap-fscap.sh` script requires the configuration file `snapconfig.json` to be stored in directory `/usr/local/bin`.
+The `isnap-fscap.sh` script requires the configuration file `snapconfig.json` to be stored the same directory with read and execute permission for the instance users or group.

 **Syntax:**